 Biography

 Most recently, PJ strives to use his music as journalism, as an ongoing educational and outreach commitment of creating work that engages with various social issues.
-On March 30th, 2026, PJ will premiere his master’s thesis work Blood is Blood is Blood, a “live musical documentary” centered around unheard voices and stories of the HIV/AIDS epidemic.
-The work was created in collaboration with longtime lyricist and research collaborator Katherine E. Ragodos.
+On March 30th, 2026, PJ premiered his master’s thesis work Blood is Blood is Blood, a “documentary-oratorio” centered around unheard voices and stories of the HIV/AIDS epidemic.
+The work was created in collaboration with lyricist and research collaborator Katherine E. Ragodos.

-PJ is currently a finalist in the 2025-2026 Daniel Thompson Memorial Competition, where he was commissioned to write a new piece for the Young New Yorkers’ Chorus to be premiered in May 2026.
-PJ’s Requiem for a Poisoned Earth was recently announced as the national winner of the The American Prize in Composition—choral music (major works), 2025 as well as The American Prize Ernst Bacon Memorial Award for the Performance of American Music, College;/University soloists or composers, 2025.
+PJ was recently announced as winner of the Nathan Davis Grand Prize in Composition in the 2025-2026 Daniel Thompson Memorial Competition, where he was commissioned to write a new piece for the Young New Yorkers’ Chorus.
+PJ’s Requiem for a Poisoned Earth was the national winner of the The American Prize in Composition—choral music (major works), 2025 as well as The American Prize Ernst Bacon Memorial Award for the Performance of American Music, College;/University soloists or composers, 2025.
 The piece was also featured as the topic of Dr. Andrea Pinder’s Dissertation “Requiem for a Poisoned Earth: How PJ Mooney’s 2023 Composition Brings Awareness to Socio-Environmental Issues, Past and Present.”

 In 2023, PJ received a We Mean Green Fund of around $28,000 from the University of North Texas for the production of his Requiem for a Poisoned Earth, a large scale, across-campus collaboration between musicians, artists, and scientists of UNT’s Advanced Environmental Research Institute (AERI).
 Additionally, he worked with members of the Environmental Protection Agency (EPA), to spread awareness of the dangers of hazardous PFAS “forever chemicals.”